 Played with in the Mortis arc in Star Wars: The Clone Wars: The Daughter is the embodiment of the Light Side, and while she herself is good, The Father implies that too much of the Light Side would destroy the fabric of the universe, meaning even the Light Side isn't an entirely good thing.

 The Daughter was also perfectly willing to kill Obi-Wan on the orders of the Father.

 Anarky, the Big Bad of Beware the Batman, is dressed in an all-white, shiny costume, sharply contrasting with Batman's all-black one.

 Detroit Deluxe from Motorcity is clean, sun always shining, and is represented by the color white.
 It is also an oppressive dystopia that denies basic rights.

-Angelica Pickles from Rugrats when she's around adults she's a sweet, adorable polite, little angel that melts the hearts of all the adults but when she's alone with the babies she's a hateful, agressive little brat who enjoys tourturing the babies and taking their stuff.
+Angelica Pickles from Rugrats.
+When she's around adults she's a sweet, adorable polite, little angel that melts the hearts of all the adults but when she's alone with the babies she's a hateful, aggressive little brat who enjoys torturing the babies and taking their stuff.
 Although she always gets in trouble in the end.

 Yellow Diamond from Steven Universe is named after a gemstone associated with sunlight in gemstone mythology and is represented by the color yellow.
 Doesn't stop her from being a callous Galactic Conqueror who wants nothing more then the destruction of Earth and everyone on it.